 In contrast, her opponent, Julie Killian, has contributed tens of thousands of dollars to politicians who oppose gun control.
 For example, she contributed $2,600 to Congressman Lee Zeldin, who says we should decrease both restrictions on gun ownership and enforcement of existing regulations, $2,000 to Ann Marie Buerkle, who co-sponsored a bill in Congress to weaken restrictions on gun sales, and $2,700 to Carly Fiorina, whose pro-gun positions include letting people on the no-fly list have guns.

 Candidates’ previous actions are the best guide to their future actions.
 Therefore, on April 24th we believe that voting for Shelley Mayer is a strong step to keeping our children safe from gun violence.
-Please join us.
+Please join us by clicking here.

 - County Legislator Catherine Parker, Deputy Mayor